5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 	```shell
 	sudo spctl --master-disable
 	```
 4. Install [Python](https://www.python.org/).
-We need it to build and run the modified version of OpenCore Legacy Patcher we are going to use to patch Wifi.
+We need it to build and run the modified version of OpenCore Legacy Patcher to force-enable Wifi patching.
-5. Install Command Line Tools via Terminal:
+5. Install Command Line Tools via Terminal.
+It's needed to build OCLP as well:
 	```shell
 	xcode-select --install
 	```